DenverGophers/talks/README.md

 > We will be meeting on the second Tuesday of each month at Galvanize to focus on go for beginners.
 > This can be for experienced devlopers new to go, or new developers as well.

+### * gSchool - Intro to Go Course
+> gSchool is introducing a 2 week, 4 day class that will run September 2nd, 4th, 9th, 11th (Tuesday/Thursday) from 6 to 9 PM.
+> Cost will be $329.
+Curriculum will be posted next week.

+### CommercialTribe is hiring!
+> CommercialTribe is looking for a mid to senior level developer.
+> Should be comfortable with js and willing to dive into a MEAN stack (if only we used postgresql instead of mongo).,
+> They can checkout our website [commercialtribe.com](http://commercialtribe.com) or talk to me for more information.

 ### Slack Channel for Gophers - [gophers.slack.com](https://gophers.slack.com)
 > To get added, please send an email to [slack@gopheracademy.com](mailto:slack@gopheracademy.com).